FlohGro-dev/Draftist/Action Descriptions.md

 ### task with description & settings from prompt

 > This Action creates a task in Todoist with content, description and settings (due date, project, labels) from prompts.
 The first line of the text in the "add task with description & settings" prompt will be used as the content of the task and everything else will be used as the description.
 > After Success Setting: Nothing

+## Create (cross)Linked Task From Draft

+### create linked task in inbox

+> This Action creates a task in the inbox of Todoist with the displayed title of the current draft as content.
+The created Task will contain a clickable link to directly open the linked draft.
+> After Success Setting: Nothing

+### create linked task with settings

+> This Action creates a task with settings (due date, project, labels) from prompts with the displayed title of the current draft as content.
+The created Task will contain a clickable link to directly open the linked draft.
+> After Success Setting: Nothing

+### create crosslinked task in inbox

+> This Action creates a crosslinked task in the inbox of Todoist with the displayed title of the current draft as content.
+The created Task will contain a clickable link to directly open the linked draft.
+The link to the created task will be added between the title and the body of the current draft.
+The added link types (app, web) can be configured with the `Draftist Settings` Action.
+> After Success Setting: Nothing

+### create crosslinked task with settings

+> This Action creates a crosslinked task with settings (due date, project, labels) from prompts in the inbox of Todoist with the displayed title of the current draft as content.
+The created Task will contain a clickable link to directly open the linked draft.
+The link to the created task will be added between the title and the body of the current draft.
+The added link types (app, web) can be configured with the `Draftist Settings` Action.
+> After Success Setting: Nothing

 ## Create Multiple tasks